zhangbaijin/LVLMs-Saliency/README.md

 ```
 python demo_step1.py
 ```
 the file appears: then get the pre-input token successfully,

 ```
 python demo_step2.py
 ```
-calculate the gradient. c) demo_step2: get the gradient, get the saliency: d) get the significance map and the attention weight.
+calculate the gradient, get the significance map and the attention weight.